-Cardiff Metropolitan University intends to set fees for 2022/23 for students entering full-time undergraduate higher education courses delivered on campus, and those continuing on their course on campus, at the maximum permitted level, currently £9,000 per year.
+Cardiff Metropolitan University intends to set fees for 2023/24 and 2024/25 for students entering full-time undergraduate higher education courses delivered on campus, and those continuing on their course on campus, at each year's maximum permitted level according to Welsh Government regulation.

-Students entering their programme at a college partner will be charged the fee given above.
+Students entering their programme at a college partner will be charged the fee given in the table above.
 Students continuing on their course at a college partner and who entered in an earlier year will be charged the fee that applied in the year in which they entered.